 • Dry mustard: Note this is dry mustard powder, not the yellow squirt kind.

-How to Make This Masters Copycat Cheese Straws Recipe
+How To Make Masters Cheese Straws

 This simple step-by-step guide will help you create perfectly crispy cheese straws every time.